Navigating The Complex World Of Workers’ Comp Litigation

 If you have already been through litigating a workers’ compensation claim, either by yourself or with another attorney, and a judge found against you, you can appeal the judge’s decision.
 An appeal can be filed with the Pennsylvania Workers’ Compensation Appeal Board, which reviews the case and determines whether the workers’ compensation judge was correct in denying your claim.

 Attorney Robert L. Cullen will work closely with you at every step and communicate regularly in order to keep your claim litigation on track.
 He will help you make the important decisions that will prevent you from making missteps that could negatively affect your claim.
-Call 267-812-5870 to schedule a free consultation.
+To schedule your free initial consultation, call our office in Bristol at 267-812-5870 or fill out our online contact form.